SIddharth3791/FitApp-GitHub-Project/README.md

 •	It used Apple maps to locate food joints (Arby’s, McDonald’s, Sheetz) within 10-mile radius of user’s location to receive food options to maintain healthy diet

-•	Parse Cloud tool, which is backend solution for mobile application was used to store all user data.